Do you receive a spam text? Here’s what you need to know to stop them.

 - Even your own phone number!

-Spoofing increases the odds a spam texter will not get caught for their illegal actions, making spoofing is a weapon of choice for spammers worldwide.
+Illegal texters utilize caller ID spoofing because it guarantees total anonymity for their scams.
+Spammers send spoof texts from fake phone numbers that are not their own.
+Spoofing increases the odds that a scam texter will not get caught for their illegal actions, making spoofing the weapon of choice for many spammers worldwide.

 How does caller ID spoofing impact you?